AFulgens/jDupPur/README.md

 ### Is this compatible with X?

-Theoritically yes.
+Theoritically, yes.
 It's "compatible" with the various `...sum` utilities of *nix and with Total Commander in the sense that the output format is the same as with those tools.
-This tool, however, supports stricly absolute paths, thus if you create a checksum file with some other tool, which contains relative paths, `jDupPur` can't use that.
+This tool, however, supports strictly absolute paths, thus if you create a checksum file with some other tool, which contains relative paths, `jDupPur` can't use that.

 Another difference is that for `jDupPur` a file not existing is no biggie and will land only on the DEBUG-log, not on WARN/ERROR (in constrast to failing checksums).
 Files with matching hashes ("OK") land on the INFO-log.